Tw1ddle/samcodes-gamecircle/README.md

 * Fetching leaderboard/achievement data from the Amazon servers.
 * Whispersync.

-If there is something you would like adding send me an email.
+If there is something you would like adding open an issue or email me.
 Pull requests welcomed too!

 ### Install ###